-IFRS 9 requires all financial assets, on initial recognition, to be classified as measured at either amortised cost or fair value, depending on the business model (refer to Note 6) for managing c) Financial assets (continued)

-the financial assets and the contractual cash flows.
+IFRS 9 requires all financial assets, on initial recognition, to be classified as measured at either amortised cost or fair value, depending on the business model (refer to Note 6) for managing the financial assets and the contractual cash flows.
 In accordance with its business model, the Trust Fund's financial assets are classified as at fair value through profit or loss.